 Under the Virginia Workers’ Compensation Act, employers of two or more regular employees carry workers’ compensation insurance.
 To be eligible for workers’ compensation, the employee must have sustained the injury while performing a task on the employers’ behalf or in the course of working.

 To secure their right to claim benefits, employees who are injured on the job should disclose their injury to their employer immediately.
-While the law gives employees 30 days to disclose the accident to their employer in writing, but it is best to do so as soon as possible to avoid the risk of losing rights to benefits.
+While the law gives employees 30 days to disclose the accident to their employer in writing, it is best to do so as soon as possible to avoid the risk of losing rights to benefits.
 Injured employees must also file their claims with the Virginia Workers’ Compensation Commission within two years of the date of the injury.
 A workers’ comp attorney in Staunton could help injured employees meet these deadlines to avoid losing the right to claim benefits.

 The payouts that injured employees receive for total incapacity are generally 66 and 2/3 percent of the wage they earned before their injury occurred.
 However, there is also a cap and a minimum on this amount, which is based on the average wage in Virginia.
 The minimum is 25 percent of the average weekly wage and the maximum is 100 percent of the average state wage.
 The duration of such payments varies and depends upon the specific injury.